Amallyn/torcrawler/README.md

 - Use Dockerfile from https://github.com/dperson/torproxy
 - Auto change IP inspired by https://github.com/FrackingAnalysis/PyTorStemPrivoxy
 - Check for DNS Leaks / Add Pihole or a DNS mirror
+- Roadmap: Middleware and backend
+- No Frontera integration for now
 - Code cleanup, variable checks
 - Refactor as needed for specific crawling
 - Python tests